MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Labels that apply Do Not Forward

-- Justification prompts if users lower the sensitivity level, removing a label, or remove protection
+- Justification prompts if users lower the sensitivity level

 - Help and feedback dialog box, which includes reset settings and export logs